DUScripts/Gemini-HUD/README.md

 <br/>
 Install gunner module:<br/>
 Place the space radar on the construct first, then link the screen, 2 databanks, weapons (optional), space radar and atmo radar (2nd radar is optional) to gunner module, then load the configuration to gunner module.<br/>
-You must have 1 shared databank linked with the gunner seat and remote controller (databank_1 slot in gunner module).
-Total 2 databanks.
-Gunner module - 2 linked databanks, remote controller - 1 linked databank.<br/>
 Put the audio folder with sounds here: Documents\NQ\DualUniverse\ <br/>
 <br/>
 Install remote controller:<br/>
-Link the databank and 1 spacefuetank to remote controller, then load the configuration to remote controller.<br/>
+Link 1 spacefuetank to remote controller, then load the configuration to remote controller.<br/>
-You must have 1 shared databank linked with the gunner seat and remote controller.
-Total 2 databanks.
-Gunner module - 2 linked databanks, remote controller - 1 linked databank.<br/>
 <br/>
 Install periscope:<br/>
 Link programming board 1 to manual switch, then copy and paste the programming-board-1.json to programming board 1<br/>